Phantom Girl: The New Age of Heroes

-In The Terrifics series, the titular group (consisting of Mister Terrific, Metamorpho, and Plastic Man) travel into the Dark Multiverse and encounter Linnya Wazzo, the ancestor of the 31st-century Phantom Girl, who has been trapped inside it in an intangible state.
-They reach the source of the distress signal, and discover a message from Tom Strong.
+In The Terrifics series, Mister Terrific, Metamorpho, and Plastic Man travel into the Dark Multiverse and encounter Linnya Wazzo, the ancestor of the 31st-century Phantom Girl.
+She has been trapped in the Dark Multiverse in an intangible state.
+The group reaches the source of the distress signal and discover a message from Tom Strong.

-In Brian Michael Bendis' Legion of Super-Heroes reboot, Phantom Girl is reimagined to have a more alien appearance with purple skin, blue hair, and additional teleportation abilities.
+In Brian Michael Bendis' Legion of Super-Heroes series (2021), Phantom Girl is reimagined to have a more alien appearance with purple skin, blue hair, and the ability to teleport.

-The New Golden Age

-In The New Golden Age, Phantom Girl is among the Legion of Super-Heroes members who arrive in the present and confront the Justice Society of America over their decision to recruit Legionnaire, a young, heroic incarnation of Mordru.

 Powers and abilities

 Like all natives of the planet Bgztl, Phantom Girl has the ability to turn intangible (phase).
 Bgztl, depending on the incarnation, either exists in or is connected to the Phantom Zone.
-While intangible, she is immune to physical harm, can maneuver through solid objects and fly under her own power.
+While intangible, Phantom Girl is immune to physical harm and can maneuver through solid objects and fly under her own power.
 Additionally, she can disrupt the workings of electronic devices by moving through them while phased.

 The Linnya Wazzo incarnation of Phantom Girl possesses a "dark matter touch" that enables her to generate combustive blasts and detonate objects on contact.
 She gained these abilities after being caught in the explosion of a machine in the Dark Multiverse.

 As a member of the Legion of Super-Heroes, Phantom Girl is provided a Legion Flight Ring, which allows her to fly and protects her from the vacuum of space and other dangerous environments.